Art + Design Notable Alumni

 Since the early twentieth century, couples like Charles and Ray Eames have shown that the union of two different designers often produces a stronger design.
 Dean+Dahl continues this tradition by uniting the unique talents of Gabriel and Brooke.
 Together, Gabriel and Brooke create interiors that are beautiful but also improve the lives of the people who interact with them.
 Gabriel and Brooke have been married for twelve years and are the proud adoptive parents of three children; Penelope, Tucker, and Wolfgang.
 Though they are Colorado natives, they now live in Hudson Valley, New York.

 Peter Harrison (BID 2018) is an interior designer at ZGF Architects, an international architecture, urban design, and interior design firm focused on design excellence, innovation, and stewardship of the environment.
 Peter pulls from his background in sustainability, landscape architecture, and interior design to advocate for healthier materials in the built environment.
 He serves on the Project Performance Team at ZGF, an inter-office taskforce that guides project teams on sustainable practices, and he is active in the Portland Materials Transparency Collaborative, a network of industry professionals who advocate for transparency in the way products are developed, designed and integrated into the built environment.
 As an emerging professional, Peter is a part of ZGF’s Young Developing Professionals Committee and maintains a robust membership presence in IIDA’s Oregon Chapter.
-Peter is a LEED Green Associate and pursing NCIDQ and LEED AP ID+C Certification.”
+Peter is a LEED AP ID+C accredited professional and is pursing NCIDQ Certification.”

 Laura Taylor is a San Francisco-based commercial interior designer with a passion for creating unique and impactful environments.
 From global corporate headquarters, to state-of-the-art university buildings, she has collaborated on both large-scale and small-scale projects throughout the bay area with some of the world’s most cutting-edge companies.
 Laura proudly embraces the label “millennial” and credits her human-centered design approach to her generation’s fluency in brand experience, technology, and storytelling.